goblindegook/littlefoot/README.md

 ### `footnoteSelector`

 The element that contains the footnote content.
-As noted above, this element may be hidden or deleted, and will be given the footnote-processed class once littlefoot has finished with it.
+This element will be hidden and given a `footnote-processed` class once littlefoot has finished with it.

 Default: `'li'`